WilliamQLiu/williamqliu.github.io/_posts/2017-10-14-designing-data-intensive-applications.md

 ##### Hash Indexes

-Hash indexes are for key-value data.
+Hash indexes are indexes for key-value data.
 Key-value stores are basically like the dictionary data type in programming languages and are implemented as a hash map/hash table.

 The idea is that you have an in-memory hash map where every key is mapped to a byte offset in a data file (location where the value can be found).